-Professional techniques should be used when making any electrical connection.
-A qualified electrician should perform these procedures.

-Be sure to follow all standard safety procedures for installing electrical devices.

-Do not disassemble or alter the configuration of the motor or the unit's electrical connections.
-This may cause injury to you or damage to the product.

-The electrical connection should be made only to the type of power source indicated on the marking label.
+- Professional techniques need to be used when making any electrical connection.
+A qualified electrician should perform these procedures. - Be sure to follow all standard safety procedures for installing electrical devices. - Do not disassemble or alter the configuration of the motor or the unit's electrical connections.
+This may cause injury to you or damage to the product. - The electrical connection should be made only to the type of power source indicated on the marking label.